Difference Between Recognition and Appreciation: Meaning, Examples & Workplace Impact

 Recognition | Appreciation |

-Purpose: Employee rewards and recognition are concentrated on achievements and results. | Purpose: Appreciation highlights personal qualities and efforts. |
+Purpose: Employee rewards and recognition are focused on achievements, accomplishments, and measurable results. | Purpose: Appreciation values personal qualities, consistent effort, attitude, and contribution beyond outcomes. |

 Both Recognition and Appreciation Matter